cs480group/CS480/User README.md

 # User ReadMe

+Download the zip for the repository and inside the folder named "program" the EXE file named "TAsceduler.exe" can be found.

 To use the program launch it with the TAscheduler.exe

 You must enter both a Student.csv file and a Schedule.csv file which MUST have the names student and schedule respectively to ensure that inputs are appropriate.